RezaShahrestani/programme/legacy/javascript/javascript3/week1/lesson-plan.md

 ## Astronauts in space

-Use [this api](http://api.open-notify.org/astros.json) to fetch how many astronauts are currently in spaces.
+Use [this api](http://api.open-notify.org/astros.json) <!-- no-https--> to fetch how many astronauts are currently in spaces.

 Add the following text to the DOM, using the data about astronauts: